ustaxcourt/sharepoint-integration/.changeset/unlucky-mirrors-cheer.md

 "@ustaxcourt/sharepoint-integration": patch
 ---

-added two new persistence methods
-- create list item and
+- added get list item (by id)
-- get list item
+- create list item now returns the id of the item it just created

-also added a functional integration test
+- added a functional integration test